 Marie Sklodowska-Curie Actions

 EU career funding for mobile researchers: This programme aims to support researchers at different stages of their career.
-MSCA are open to all domains of research and innovation, from basic research to market take-up and innovation services.
+MSCA are open to all domains of research and innovation, from fundamental research to market take-up and innovation services.

 Mobility grants in projects

-Mobility grants are aimed at researchers who wish to improve their scientific profile by going abroad while being employed in an ongoing SNSF research project.
+Mobility grants are aimed at doctoral students who wish to improve their scientific profile by going abroad while being employed in an ongoing SNSF research project.
 A mobility grant can cover travel and living costs as well as fees for conferences and workshops of up to CHF 20,000.
 It is awarded for six to twelve months.

 Scholarships for studies abroad

 Visit the website of swissuniversities where you can find various funding possibilities to go abroad.

 State Secretariat for Education, Research and Innovation SERI